james-simon/james-simon.github.io/_posts/2024-04-12-fifty-states-roadtrip.md

             <div class="hover-container">
                 <img src="{{site.baseurl}}/img/states_roadtrip/kansas_3.jpg" class="image">
                 <div class="overlay">
                     <div class="text">Kansas was expansive, calm, and flat.
-As I drove north from Arkanasas, I could see the land change, quickly turning from rocky forested hills to flatter Southern forest to plains, all in the span of an hour or two.</div>
+As I drove north from Arkanasas, I could see the land change, quickly turning from rocky forested hills to flat Southern forest to open plains, all in the span of an hour or two.</div>
                 </div>
             </div>
             <br>